Gtajisan/Goat-Bot-business/README.md

 ## ❌ **DO NOT USE THE ORIGINAL UNDERGRADUATE VERSION**
 - The use of unknown source code can lead to the device being infected with viruses, malware, hacked social accounts, banks, ...
-- Goat-Bot-V2 is only published at https://github.com/ntkhang03/Goat-Bot-V2, all other sources, all forks from other github, replit,... are fake, violate policy
+- Goat-Bot-business is only published at https://github.com/Gtajisan/Goat-Bot-business, all other sources, all forks from other github, replit,... are fake, violate policy
 - If you use from other sources (whether accidentally or intentionally) it means that you are in violation and will be banned without notice

 ## 📸 **Screenshots**
 - ### Bot
 <details>